maxcrees/tbl.typ/README.typ

 - The `nospaces` option is always in effect and cannot be disabled.

+- The `nowarn` option is not supported.
+Typst currently does not support displaying text to standard output or error, except by the use of the `assert` and `panic` functions.
+As such, `tbl.typ` will halt compilation if any issue is detected.

 - The #link-label(`tab`) option may be a multi-character string.

 - The #link-label(`stroke`)[`linesize`] option is expected to be a Typst